Stanley Tookie Williams, Could be First Gang Member Executed in California

-April 11, 1988: On automatic appeal, People v.
-Williams (1988), Habeas Corpus 44 C3d 1127 [ PDF format ] is filed on Williams’ behalf.
+April 11, 1988: On automatic appeal, [People v.
+Williams (1988), Habeas Corpus 44 C3d 1127] is filed on Williams’ behalf.
 The death sentence was affirmed and his first habeas petition was denied.

-October 19, 1988: Williams is transferred to solitary confinement or administrative segregation in San Quentin Prison where he spends the next 6 years.
-According to Williams, it was during this period is where his first steps towards change took place.
+October 19, 1988: After conflict with Cox, Williams is transferred to solitary confinement or administrative segregation in San Quentin Prison where he spends the next 6 years.
+According to Williams, it was during this period where his first steps towards change took place.

 November 16, 1988: Application for stay of execution is GRANTED.
 Execution of the judgment of death entered against Stanley Williams by the Superior Court of Los Angeles, and affirmed by this court on April 11, 1988 (45 Cal.3d 1127), is hereby stayed pending final determination of the petition for certiorari that has been filed in the United States Supreme Court.

 January 18, 1989: The California Supreme Court denies Williams’ second state habeas corpus petition (Case No. S008526)

 July 6, 1993: Williams is disciplined at San Quentin Prison for his involvement in a fight.
 This is that last time Williams was disciplined for his behavior by all official accounts.